-High frequency sound waves deliver acoustic energy to increase tissue shrinkage, induce collagenosis and neoelastogenesis have been in use for body sculpting.
-Superficial dermis is heated to 60 to 70°C, resulting in thermal tissue coagulation (1mm3), activating the wound healing cascade, collagen contraction creating short and thick fibrils, and production of new collagen.58 Microfocused ultrasound results in thermal injury zones up to a depth of 7-8mm in the musculoaponeurotic layer sparing superficial epidermis, while high intensity focused ultrasound (HIFU) can target depths of 13mm essential for abdominal cellulite.
-HIFU cavitation results in architectural changes in the subcutaneous fat tissue, disrupting the cellulite structure and smoothens dimpling.59 HIFU can be used for tightening and recently also for fat reduction.
-Focused ultrasound is able to heat tissue up to 65-70° C in small microscopic areas.
+High-frequency sound waves which deliver acoustic energy to increase tissue shrinkage, induce collagenosis and neoelastogenesis have been in use for body sculpting.
+Superficial dermis is heated to 60-70°C, resulting in thermal tissue coagulation (1 mm3), activating the wound healing cascade, collagen contraction creating short and thick fibrils, and production of new collagen.57 Microfocused ultrasound results in thermal injury zones up to a depth of 7-8 mm in the musculoaponeurotic layer sparing superficial epidermis, while high intensity focused ultrasound (HIFU) can target depths of 13 mm essential for abdominal cellulite.
+HIFU cavitation results in architectural changes in the subcutaneous fat tissue, disrupting the cellulite structure and smoothens dimpling.
+58 HIFU can be used for tightening and recently also for fat reduction.
+Focused ultrasound is able to heat tissue up to 65-70°C in small microscopic areas.
 HIFU can penetrate much deeper with high energy than other techniques.
 The penetration depth into the tissue depends on the wavelength, the higher the frequency, the more superficial the effect.
-Using the new handpieces of 6 mm, 9 mm or recently 13 mm penetration depth, effects in the fatty tissue which lead to circumferential reduction and tightening.
-HIFU treatment effectively reduced abdominal fat in a porcine model; it accurately treated the target subcutaneous fat layer and the subcutaneous fat was reduced effectively via ultrasonic measurement after HIFU treatment.
-Macrofocused ultrasound was successfully used for body contouring and fat reduction in pre-clinical and clinical studies.41,60,61
+Using the new handpieces of 6, 9 mm, or recently 13 mm penetration depth, effects can be obtained in the fatty tissue which lead to circumferential reduction and tightening.
+HIFU treatment effectively reduced abdominal fat in a porcine model; it accurately treated the target subcutaneous fat layer, and the subcutaneous fat was reduced effectively via ultrasonic measurement after HIFU treatment.
+Macrofocused ultrasound was successfully used for body contouring and fat reduction in preclinical and clinical studies.
+41,59,60

-High frequency ultrasound in combination with vacuum drainage, suction and massage have shown mild improvement in abdominal cellulite.^{59,62} In an open label study 28 patients underwent weekly transdermal focused ultrasonic lipolysis and vacuum drainage for a maximum of eight sessions.
-Significant reduction in circumference of abdominal girth was seen with ultrasonic lipolysis.62 Compared to radiofrequency, induction of both neocollagenosis and neoelastogenesis appears to be an added advantage.63 Combination of both modalities showed improvement in abdominal cellulite.64 Overall, there is no strong evidence to suggest that ultrasound alone can be significantly reduce cellulite.
-Combination with other treatment, can decrease cellulite appearance.
+High-frequency ultrasound in combination with vacuum drainage, suction, and massage have shown mild improvement in abdominal cellulite. ^{58,61} In an open-label study, 28 patients underwent weekly transdermal focused ultrasonic lipolysis and vacuum drainage for a maximum of eight sessions.
+Significant reduction in circumference of abdominal girth was seen with ultrasonic lipolysis.
+61 Compared to radiofrequency, induction of both neocollagenosis and neoelastogenesis appears to be an added advantage.
+62 Combination of both modalities showed improvement in abdominal cellulite.
+63 Overall, there is no strong evidence to suggest that ultrasound alone can be significantly reduce cellulite.
+Combination with other treatment can decrease cellulite appearance.
 More evidence is required for demonstrating its efficacy in reduction of cellulite.